 Sooner or later, however, the constraints of geography will not be denied.
 The efforts of the Japanese court to impose a centralized state along Chinese lines was doomed by the mountainous landscape.
 Clan chieftains with immense local power, rooted in the numerous valleys of Japan, began to challenge the authority of the court and fight with each other.
 The resulting chaos led to the rise of groups warriors serving the lords, who now built castles for themselves and gained complete control over the faming populations within their territories, which can properly be called fiefs (areas of land over which lords have political, judicial, military and economic control).
 A system similar to European feudalism appeared, with its barons, knights and serfs.
 Powerful religious institutions, in the form of Buddhist monasteries, also flourished.
 The warriors increasingly followed a military code of conduct known as bushido and were the forebears of the famous samurai class.

 Japan was wracked by clashes between different confederations of clans until one group, led by the Minamoto clan, triumphed and imposed some kind of order on the country.
-The Minamato set up a military government centred on their headquarters camp (Bakufu) at Kamakura, some distance from the imperial court at Kyoto, which was kept in place because the sacred nature of the emperor gave legitimacy to the new regime.
+The Minamato set up a military government centered on their headquarters camp (Bakufu) at Kamakura, some distance from the imperial court at Kyoto, which was kept in place because the sacred nature of the emperor gave legitimacy to the new regime.
 However, real power now lay firmly with the Bakufu, and the Minamoto chief took the title of shogun, or military supremo, and he passed his position on to his descendants for several generations, as later shoguns would do.

 The Kamakura period (1185-1333) ended in a long period of civil war in which anarchy again spread throughout the land (1333-1568).
 The shoguns of the Ashikaga clan were unable to impose their authority on the feudal lords, and power largely resided at the local level in the numerous fiefs into which the country was divided.
-A process of consolidation gradually took place as more powerful lords (daimyo) absorbed the lands of weaker ones, but this only entrenched their power against the centre.
+A process of consolidation gradually took place as more powerful lords (daimyo) absorbed the lands of weaker ones, but this only entrenched their power against the center.

 Nevertheless, this was a period of economic advance and cultural achievement.
-Trade and cities expanded, and some of the most characteristic elements of later Japanese civilization gained prominence – Zen Buddhism, Noh theatre, Sumo wrestling, tea ceremonies, landscape gardening, and the artistic arrangement of flowers.
+Trade and cities expanded, and some of the most characteristic elements of later Japanese civilization gained prominence – Zen Buddhism, Noh theater, Sumo wrestling, tea ceremonies, landscape gardening, and the artistic arrangement of flowers.
 At the end of this period Westerners made contact with Japan when Portuguese ships arrived in 1542.